uiuc-focal-lab/Lumos/beaver_privacy_jailbreak/README.md

 - Enron experiment utilities from Beaver (`experiments.enron.enron`)
 - `certification.aggregate_bounds` available on `PYTHONPATH`

-So this bundle is primarily a code snapshot; run-time dependencies come from Beaver/LLMCert-style setup.

 ## Expected Outputs

 By default, the script writes: